osgeonl/tv.osgeo.nl/content/redactie.md

 This is different from Zoom, Jitsi etc: it is not a tele-conferencing but really a (virtual) studio.
 The good news is: you don't need to install anything!
 Just use a current browser (Chrome/Brave works best).

-Basically we all connect to the same instance (the "broadcast studio" via a unique weblink) at StreamYard.com and there we stream (from our browsers) to the "broadcast studio".
-StreamYard makes the composite video and streams live to Twitch and YouTube only during broadcast hour (thu 16:00-17:00 CEST).
+Basically we all connect to the same instance, the "broadcast studio"
+at StreamYard.com via a unique weblink.
+There we stream (from our browsers) to the "broadcast studio".
+StreamYard makes the composite video and will stream live to [Twitch](https://twitch.tv/osgeonl) and [YouTube](https://www.youtube.com/channel/UCvSAN6ur4RoGUqxtvmgsb8g) but only during broadcast hour (thu 16:00-17:00 CEST).
+Not e.g. while preparing.
+Viewers watch the show via YouTube and Twitch.
+The show is also recorded for later viewing YouTube.

 There are some things you need to know, tips & tricks, especially when first time in the show, read more here: